Koha-Community/kohadocs/source/systempreferences.rst

 Description:

--  If you have chosen to allow commentsettings in your OPAC by :ref:`reviewson` to 'Allow' you can include a link to the recent comments under the search box at the top of your OPAC with this preference.
+-  If you have chosen to allow comments in your OPAC by setting :ref:`reviewson` to 'Allow' you can include a link to the recent comments under the search box at the top of your OPAC with this preference.